-- (2) A rezoning approval may lapse as determined by the Municipality if - - (a) the conditions of approval have not been met; - (b) the development charges referred to in Chapter 7 have not been paid or paid in the agreed instalments; - (c) the zoning is not utilised in accordance with the approval thereof; or - (d) the following requirements are not met: - the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i).
+- (a) the zoning is not utilised in accordance with the approval thereof; or - (b) the following requirements are not met: - (i) the approval by the Municipality of a building plan envisaged for the utilisation of the approved use right; and - (ii) commencement with the construction of the building contemplated in subparagraph (i).

-(3) The Municipality may grant extensions to the periods contemplated in subsection (2) and the granting of extensions may not be unreasonably withheld.
+(3) The Municipality may grant extensions to the periods contemplated in subsection(2), which period together with any extensions that the Municipality grants, may not exceed 10 years.

-(4) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 174.
+(4) If a rezoning approval lapses, the zoning applicable to the land prior to the approval of the rezoning applies, or where no zoning existed prior to the approval of the rezoning, the Municipality must determine a zoning as contemplated in section 175.